 - Ability to work independently and prioritize tasks under tight timelines in a fast-paced office environment.

 - Excellent organizational skills and attention to detail.

 - Demonstrated ability to problem solve.

 - Ability to manage and update content for group web pages using a content management system.

 Additional information about the CRC Environmental Career Development Program is available at www.chesapeake.org.
-Additional information about the Chesapeake Bay Program is available at www.chesapeakebay.net.
+Additional information about the Chesapeake Bay Program partnership is available at www.chesapeakebay.net.

 The annual salary is $40,831 and a competitive vacation and benefits package is included for the three-year position.
 In addition to the experience gained through their work assignments, Staffers, through individually crafted professional development plans, also attend professional conferences and workshops, and receive training related to their position and identified future career interests.